pauntea/CS340-F25-Group28/README.md

 # Bookstore Database Web App

-This web application interfaces with a MySQL bookstore database.
-It provides CRUD operations via a Node.js + Express backend.
+This web application interfaces with a MySQL bookstore database and  provides CRUD operations via a Node.js + Express backend.
 It supports dynamic data rendering using Handlebars.

 ---
 ## Features